Alex Bregman Player Props: Astros vs. Angels

 Alex Bregman At The Plate

-- Bregman is batting .195 with four doubles, four home runs and 23 walks.
+- Bregman is batting .213 with four doubles, a triple, four home runs and 23 walks.

-- In 55.9% of his games this season (19 of 34), Bregman has picked up at least one hit, and in five of those games (14.7%) he recorded at least two.
+- He has homered in four games this season (11.1%), homering in 2.5% of his plate appearances.

-- In 32.4% of his games this year, Bregman has driven in at least one run.
-In three of those games (8.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 33.3% of his games this season, Bregman has had at least one RBI.
+He's picked up more than one in 8.3% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.